MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/create-geospatial-visualizations.md

 ---
-title: 'Tutorial: Perform geospatial clustering'
+title: 'Tutorial: Create geospatial visualizations'
-description: This tutorial gives examples of geospatial clustering in the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023
+description: This tutorial gives examples of geospatial visualizations in the Kusto Query Language. ms.topic: tutorial ms.date: 01/18/2023
 ---

-# Tutorial: Perform geospatial clustering
+# Tutorial: Create geospatial visualizations

 This tutorial is for those who want to leverage [Kusto Query Language (KQL)](../index.md) for geospatial clustering.
 Geospatial clustering is a way to organize and analyze data based on geographical location.
 KQL offers multiple methods for performing [geospatial clustering](../geospatial-grid-systems.md), as well as tools for [geospatial visualizations](../geospatial-visualizations.md).